 Olivine Apartments

-Building form, materials, colours and texture respond to the phenomenological character of the local area.
-The design is targeted towards developing a form and experience, whilst although unique and contemporary, feels appropriate to its context and the experience this context yields.
+Building form, materials, colours and texture respond directly to the phenomenological character of the local coastal context.
+While the architecture adopts a contemporary expression, the design nevertheless seeks a form and spatial experience that feels appropriate to its setting and to the lived experiences the context produces.

 Typology: